 While there are a number of factors that could change the projected level of funding detailed in the table above, the likelihood of significant changes is low.
 Looking back over the past 20 years, there have been efforts, discussions, and other initiatives to increase the funding for transportation.
 These have occurred on the regional, state, and national levels.
-For example, the CCRPC established a Blue-Ribbon Commission in 2007 to identify alternative and/or innovative funding, especially to boost transit funding and reduce its reliance on the property tax.
+For example, the CCRPC established a Blue-Ribbon Commission in 2007 to identify alternative and/or innovative funding, especially to boost transit funding and reduce reliance on the property tax.
 That work concluded without any firm implementation measures, therefore new potential funding sources were deemed too uncertain to include in this estimation of future available funds.
 The Vermont Legislature has also tinkered with transportation finance, allowing limited bonding and modest fuel tax increases for transportation uses and, while these funding sources could lead to an increase in funding for the MPO region, they are too small or inconsistent to reliably count on for a 35-year planning horizon.

 At the federal level, given the passing of the FAST Act in late 2015, it appears that funding from this source should remain stable for the near future.
-However, we shouldn't ignore the long-term health of the national transportation trust funds that are currently subsidized from the general fund.
-Any long-term solution will likely need new revenues from some other source in the future.
+However, future federal funding levels are determined by the federal government and may change over time.